 If you can generate more force through the ground then you will be able to pull the bar higher.
 This means that you have a greater chance of getting under the weight and catching it properly.

 With exercises such as the snatch, clean and jerk, and overhead squat, this firm platform will also help you to drive the weight upwards when you stand up with the weight.
 A soft, cushioned sole is designed to absorb and distribute power (think of the soles of running shoes), which will reduce the direct output of power.
-With weightlifting shoes such as The Nike Romaleos 3 AMP, you can feel secure in the knowledge that none of your energy is being unnecessarily wasted.
+With weightlifting shoes such as The Nike Romaleos 3 XD, you can feel secure in the knowledge that none of your energy is being unnecessarily wasted.

 2. IMPROVED ANKLE MOBILITY (INCREASED DORSIFLEXION)